 This tells how large that individual file was when the browser had to open it.

 Explains how long it took to load this personal file.

 This shows us in a visual how all of our elements were loaded on the page.
 The bigger the stretch, the longer it took for it to load.
 You can actually hover over each element within the waterfall to see more information on why something took (X) amount of time to load.
 This is a pretty good area to look at places to drilldown and focus on.

 How to use this Data for SEO

-If you want a cleaner view on what you need to work on, you can click on the audits tab to see everything that you need to work on.
-Here is the view presented below.
+If you want a clearer view on what you need to work on, you can click on the audits tab to see everything that you need to work on.
+Here is the picture presented below.
 You need to rerun this section to see where the errors lie on your page.

-Once I click on the reload page, I am presented my findings below.
+Once I click on the reload page, I have presented my findings below.
 Again, I can then pair this with my waterfall audit in the network tab to figure out where the issues are and fix everything to make my page load faster.
-The things that I can see are things in red and things in yellow.
-Red means that they are bigger problems on my site while yellow means that they are less important to get fixed for my site.
+The things that I can see are things in red and stuff in yellow.
+Red means that they are more significant problems on my site while yellow means that they are less important to get fixed for my website.

 The best part about this is that this gives a quick view into the performance of your site when you need.
 Unlike third-party tools, you can use this to test the load time of a page that is in staging.
 This works great if you are testing a new feature like a 360 view of your images on your page and you want to see what they will do to your load time on your page.
 You can also sort whatever you wish by clicking on the columns.
 You can sort by the waterfall, the size of the file, and more.
 As a note, I don’t believe there is a way to go back to the original view, so you will have to create hard refresh.